gsinclair/whitestone/doc/whitestone.markdown

 * You can run a specific test file that's not part of the test suite if you need to.
 In this case `test/_setup.rb` won't be loaded.

-Here is the information from `attest -h`:
+Here is the information from `whitestone -h`:

     Usage examples:

-      attest                 (run all test files under 'test' dir) attest topic           (run only files whose path contains 'topic')
+      whitestone                 (run all test files under 'test' dir) whitestone topic           (run only files whose path contains 'topic')

-      attest --list          (list the test files and exit) attest -t spec         (run tests from the 'spec' directory, not 'test') attest -t spec widget  (as above, but only files whose path contains 'widget') attest -f etc/a.rb     (just run the one file; full path required) attest -e simple       (only run top-level tests matching /simple/i)
+      whitestone --list          (list the test files and exit) whitestone -t spec         (run tests from the 'spec' directory, not 'test') whitestone -t spec widget  (as above, but only files whose path contains 'widget') whitestone -f etc/a.rb     (just run the one file; full path required) whitestone -e simple       (only run top-level tests matching /simple/i)

     Formal options: